The World at War

-The World at War is a 26-episode British documentary television series that chronicles the events of the Second World War.
-Produced in 1973 at a cost of around £880,000, it was the most expensive factual series ever made at the time.
-It was produced by Jeremy Isaacs, narrated by Laurence Olivier and included music composed by Carl Davis.
-The book, The World at War, published the same year, was written by Mark Arnold-Forster to accompany the TV series.
+The World at War is a 26-episode British documentary television series that chronicles the events of the Second World War and aired between 31 October 1973 – 8 May 1974 on ITV.
+Produced by Thames Television in collaboration with the Imperial War Museum, it took four years to make at a cost of around £880,000 (equivalent to £12,900,000 in 2025), making it the most expensive factual series ever made at the time.
+It was produced by Jeremy Isaacs, narrated by Lord Olivier and included music composed by Carl Davis.
+A tie-in book of the same name was written by Mark Arnold-Forster and published in 1973.